vittoriopippi/SlideCapture/README.md

 > `python3 SlideCapture.py --input C:\Desktop\video_lession.mp4`

-After that, basically you have to follow the instruction that appear in the console.
+After that, basically you have to **follow the instruction that appear in the console.**

 ### Define the slide region
 Will be showed you a frame of the video and asked you to click on the top-left corner of the slide.
 In the console you will see the coordinates of the point selected.
-If you want to define the the coordinates manually use the command `--manual`.
+With the visual selection of the corners an automatic search of the closest corner is implemented, if you want to avoid that and have a more precise selection of the region you can define the coordinates manually using the command `--manual`.

 Than you have to click on the bottom-right corner of the slide in order to define the region that will be captured.